emheyd/Collective-Space/README.md

 # Collective Space

-An app for maximising learning experience of university students through networking and collaboration.For more information about the app, you can visit the [wiki page](https://github.com/emheyd/CollectiveSpace/wiki)
+An app for maximising learning experience of university students through networking and collaboration.
+For more information about the app, you can visit the [wiki page](https://github.com/emheyd/CollectiveSpace/wiki)

-This is a project created for CS6382 - CS - STUDIO I.
+This document and the project is created for CS6382 CS STUDIO I's final project.

 ### Prerequisites